Robot-Dreams-RO/devops_engineer/docs/_sources/9_kubernetes/0_introduction.rst.txt

 Why to use Container Orchestrators?
 ===================================

-While we can manully manage containers, it's not a scalable solution.
+While we can manually manage containers, it's not a scalable solution.
 Container orchestrators are designed to automate the deployment, scaling, and management of containerized applications.
 They provide a set of abstractions and built-in features for defining, deploying, and scaling containerized applications, as well as a set of APIs for interacting with the cluster.

 Container orchestrators are also designed to be highly scalable, allowing organizations to manage large numbers of containers across multiple hosts.
 They provide a unified view of the cluster and ensure that the desired state of the cluster is maintained, while the worker node components provide the computational resources necessary to run containers and Pods.